CBD and Alcohol: Behind the Buzz Around CBD-Infused Booze

 Alcohol isn’t typically something we consume for health reasons.
 But while it may seem counterintuitive, a larger trend of making alcoholic drinks “healthier” means that it’s easy to find mixed drinks that incorporate nutrient-rich juices, probiotic kombucha, and even kale.
 It’s no surprise that bartenders around the country are adding CBD to beer or cocktails.

-But does the combination of CBD and alcohol offer any benefits or disadvantages?
+But does combining alcohol and CBD offer any health benefits or disadvantages?
 Read on to learn about the scientific research and my first-hand experiences with CBD beer and cocktails.

 Does CBD Interact With Alcohol?

-If you want to know what researchers think about mixing CBD and alcohol, there’s not much hard science to look at.
+If you want to know what researchers think about mixing CBD products and alcoholic beverages, there’s not much hard science to look at.
 The most direct study on the subject was published in 1979, and it focused on understanding whether CBD and alcohol might impair people’s motor functions and health.

 In the study, researchers conducted several trials on ten participants.
 They gave them just alcohol in the first trial, just CBD in the second, and a combination of alcohol and CBD in the third.
 They then measured the participants’ blood alcohol levels.
 Finally, they administered a series of physical tests to observe how the different substances affected them.

-The researchers saw that adding CBD to alcohol neither decreased nor improved participants’ inebriated conditions.
+The researchers saw that adding CBD neither decreased nor improved the effects of alcohol.
 They concluded that CBD is more or less inactive when it mixes with alcohol.

 They also noticed that CBD seemed to lower participants’ blood alcohol levels.
 However, the researchers were not able to explain why this happened, or why having lower blood alcohol levels didn’t lessen participants’ overall sense of intoxication.